abdoudiaw/soledge3x-mesh-cases/README.md

 # soledge3x-mesh-cases
-This repository contains a collection of mesh case files generated for use with the SOLEDGE3X fluid simulation code.
+This repository has a collection of mesh case files for SOLEDGE3X generated using the `mesh_generator` tool.

+You can visit [ITER's software repository](https://git.iter.org/my.policy) to access the SOLEDGE3X code and the `mesh_generator.`